Jawad-Ali-Soomro/mini-calendar/README.md

   <br />
   <br />

-  <h2 align="center">Jawad - Portfolio Website</h2>
+  <h2 align="center">mini calendar</h2>

-A fully responsive personal portfolio website, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.
+A fully responsive mini calendar website as a challenge, <br />Responsive for all devices, build using HTML, CSS, and JavaScript.

 </div>